muellners/research/src/content/indepth-overview-of-blockchain.md

 }
 ```

-3. The block is propagated to every node in the network
+3. The block is propagated to every node in the network.

 Since all the nodes are connected to one another in a peer to peer network, the node which wants to add this new block broadcasts it across the whole network, thus every other node receives this block for further verification.

-4. Every node validates this transaction
+4. Every node validates this transaction.

 Once every node receives the block, they need to verify if the block is correct.
 This is done to ensure that there is no discrepancy in the database content.
 Block validation involves hash checking discussed previously as well as additional checks involving the chain.

-5. Block is added to existing chain of blocks
+5. Block is added to existing chain of blocks.

 Once every node verifies the block, it adds the block to its current blockchain copy.
 Internally, the node may create a copy of the current blockchain, append the new block to it and replace the current blockchain with the newly created chain.
 In such cases, the node follows a replacement chain policy discussed in further sections.

-6. Transaction is complete
+6. Transaction is complete.

 Steps 1 through 6 are repeated for every new block that is created and for every new transaction if one transaction is stored in one block.